dobrovv/dobrovv/README.md

 - 👋 Hi, I’m Vlad
 - 👀 I’m interested in web development and embeded systems.
 - 🌱 I’m currently learning about network protocols and real time operating systems.
-- 💞️ I’m looking to collaborate on website and/or building IoT projects.
+- 💞️ I’m looking to collaborate on website and/or building embeded projects.
 - 📫 How to reach me vlandobrov@gmail.com

 <!---